How To Stop Throwing Up After Drinking Too Much Alcohol

 According to a 2021 survey, 84.0% of Americans aged 18 or older drank alcohol at some point in their life.
 Out of these, 86.2% were men, and 81.9% were women.
 Further, 51.7% of Americans from this age group reported drinking alcohol during the month before this survey, and 23.3% reported binge drinking during this time.
 Additionally, 6.4% of the population indulged in heavy alcohol use during the month.

 These are a few reasons alcohol may cause you to throw up.
-However, if you want to know how to stop vomiting after drinking alcohol, here’s a list of foods you can consume to enhance recovery.
+However, if you want to know how to stop vomiting after drinking alcohol, here’s a list of foods and drinks you can consume to enhance recovery.
 Read on.

 What To Consume After Throwing Up?